 There is no typical Northwest Arkansan.
 Residents move to the region from all over the world.
 In fact, more than half of the residents were born in other states, countries or territories.
 The diverse, growing workforce includes more than 260,000 people, and that number increases daily.

-There are fantastic programs operated across the region that allow business professionals to connect with one another, as well as the community.
-Many great leadership programs are operated by our region’s chambers of commerce.
+There are fantastic programs that allow business professionals to connect with one another and learn more about the communities where they live and work.
+Many great leadership programs are operated by chambers of commerce.

-Three other programs that would be a great resource for connecting with your community are Leadership Benton County, Leadership Springdale, and Leadership Fayetteville.
+Three other programs that are great resource for connecting with the community are Leadership Benton County, Leadership Springdale, and Leadership Fayetteville.

 Leadership Benton County is a 12-session regional program with components focused on such things as health care, local and county government, education and regional issues.

 Leadership Fayetteville participants meet once a month for 10 months from August to May.

 The Arkansas State Chamber of Commerce runs Leadership Arkansas, allowing participants to travel to venues all across the state to learn about such things as the military’s presence in the state, education, workforce development, highway funding and the how the state legislature functions.

 Indeed, there are many interest groups and networking opportunities for professionals in Northwest Arkansas.